dalanicolai/gnome-tracker-extension/README.md

 ## Short note on development

 The py4j folder and the search.py file are part of docfetcher.
 They are required to use its search functionality from python.
 The appchooser.py is a small script that launches a gtk application chooser window.

+This extension might be useful to use as a template for other seach extensions.
+Also, if you know some python, its (search) behavior can be easily adapted to you own preferences by adapting the code in main.py.

 ### Contact